leninhasda/go-serve/README.md

 go-serve
 ```

+> you can rename it to anything if you want

 By default it will serve current directory port `5000`.
 But you can modify that:
 ```
-PORT=8080 go-serve // will serve current directory on port 8080
+go-serve -port 8080 // will serve current directory on port 8080
 // or
-DIR=~/ PORT=8080 go-serve // will serve home directory on port 8080
+go-serve -port 8080 -dir /Users/lenin // will serve home directory of lenin user on port 8080
 ```